glfw/glfw/README.md

  - Added native monitor handle access to native API
  - Added `glfwSetDropCallback` and `GLFWdropfun` for receiving dropped files
+ - Added `empty` test program for verifying posting of empty events
  - Bugfix: The debug context attribute was set from `GL_ARB_debug_output` even when a debug context had not been requested
  - Bugfix: The particles example was not linked against the threading library